BlackRock system won't compete with bond dealers, CEO says

 "We are responding to the regulatory regime that is transforming the future ways of the business," Fink said.

-The New York-based company, owned in part by PNC Financial Services Group Inc (PNC.N) and Barclays Plc (BARC.L), said its new trading network has not yet been approved by regulators.
+The New York-based company, owned in part by PNC Financial Services Group Inc and Barclays Plc, said its new trading network has not yet been approved by regulators.

 The system is related to the BlackRock's Aladdin risk management service, which covers about $10 trillion of assets.
 BlackRock customers using the risk management service to trade bonds among themselves and with BlackRock fund managers could use the new system to bypass Wall Street dealers.